 The entire Himalayan region is something like a mythical land to many people around the world.
 Known for its unique cultures, towering mountains, and serene reputation, it can begin to seem almost utopian to some.
-Or at the very least, it seems like a place that’s thoroughly different than the rest of the world.
+Or at the very least, it looks like a place that’s thoroughly different than the rest of the world.

-Some of these perceptions may be perfectly fair.
+Some of these perceptions may be entirely fair.
 However, there’s also a good chance that if you’re preparing a trip to the Himalayas, you’ve bought into a few myths about the area.
 The mild air of mystery that surrounds the region in the eyes of many internationals ultimately leads to a degree of myth-making and fictionalization, which is to say there are some fairly common misconceptions about the Himalayas.
 These are just some you may want to be aware of.